 A corporation that allows outside counsel to handle its legal translation work faces three distinct challenges:

-Five benefits of a consolidated translation strategy
+Five benefits of a consolidated legal translation strategy

-5. The LSP can provide guidance — An LSP’s account services may be able to lead the corporation through each project, consulting on best practices and providing advice that helps ensure friction-free, strong, and successful legal translations.
+- Centralized & easily repeatable processes — An LSP’s account services may be able to lead the corporation through each project, consulting on best practices and providing advice that helps ensure friction-free, strong, and successful legal translations.

 Taking control of translations